 In the opus, Baricelli details what milk is, how it is produced in the mammary glands, and the different types of milk.
-For his work, Baricelli examined both human and animal milk, along with their uses, as well as butter and lactoserum (a.k.a. whey).
+For his work, Baricelli examined both human and animal milk, along with their uses, as well as butter and lactoserum (whey).

 Whey Research Beginnings

-Until the late 1800s, the protein in milk was classified as either whey or casein.
+Until the late 1800's, milk protein was classified as either whey or casein.
 Researchers had also classified one of the solids obtained from the heating of whey, which they called lactalbumin.

 Around 1890, researchers identified a precipitate in whey, called lactoglobulin, that formed when magnesium sulfate or ammonium sulfate was added to the whey.
 Researchers later found a way to crystallize the lactalbumin fraction in the late 1930.
 Subsequently, the first two major whey proteins were isolated and dubbed β-lactoglobulin and α-lactalbumin.